rascio/microgateway/README.md

 - Manage query parameters for all HTTP methods

 ## Hypermedia
-- Cache inspection and request filtering strategies
+- Cache inspection and request filtering strategies @see AuthorizationGateway
 - Jackson `Request` deserialization with `RestApiRegistry`